scds/intro-git/lessons/lesson1.md

 git config --global user.email "yourname@domain.name"
 ```

-Simply replace "Your Name" with your desired username and "yourname@domain.name" with your email.
+Replace "Your Name" with your desired username and "yourname@domain.name" with your email.
 If there is no output, that means the command succeeded.
 This is often the case with command-line interfaces.

 Now, if you check the config list again, you should see that your username and email are set.